16 die as floods swamp public hospital in central Mexico

 He said the hospital had been caring for 56 patients, about half of them suffering from COVID-19.

-Tula Mayor Manuel Hernández Badillo said in a news conference that rescue teams were working in the city.
-“Today the important thing is saving lives,” Hernández said.
+Tula Mayor Manuel Hernández Badillo said at a news conference, “Today the important thing is saving lives.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.